-The Associate of Arts in General Studies requires completion of 60 units as follows: 48 units of general education coursework (includes 21 units of liberal studies core, 12 units of foundation courses, and 15 units required for the degree) and 12 units of general elective units.
+The degree requires completion of 60 units as follows: 36 units of general education, 6 units of foundation, 3 units of capstone, and 15 units of elective courses.
 Each course listed carries three semester units of credit, unless otherwise noted.

 A cumulative grade-point average of 2.00 ("C" grade) or higher is required in all courses taken at Golden Gate University.
 Prerequisites to a course, if any, are listed in the course descriptions.
 All degree-seeking undergraduate students must complete their English, mathematics, and critical thinking basic proficiency requirements within their first 27 units at Golden Gate University.
-Placement tests must be taken prior to enrolling in ENGL 10A, ENGL 10B, or ENGL 1A and MATH 10, MATH 20 or MATH 30 to ensure proper placement in the sequences (see course descriptions in this catalog for details).
+Placement tests must be taken prior to enrolling in ENGL 10A, ENGL 10B, or ENGL 50 and MATH 10, MATH 20 or MATH 30 to ensure proper placement in the sequences (see course descriptions in this catalog for details).

-- UGP 10 Gateway to Success 3 unit(s) (to be taken in first term of program)

 - CRTH 10 Critical Thinking 3 unit(s)

-- ENGL 1A Expository Writing 3 unit(s)
+- ENGL 60 Research Writing 3 unit(s)

+And one of the following:

+- COMM 35 Speech Communication 3 unit(s)

-- ENGL 1B Research Writing 3 unit(s)
+- COMM 40 Understanding Communication 3 unit(s)